Faculty Member of Nazar Research Center, Tehran, Iran.

-The Iranian garden is more than a green space for Iranians and is the original result of interaction between the mind and the life of Iranians in their natural environment and its beauty is firmly rooted in the initial Iranian concepts of nature and the landscape elements (Mansouri, 2005, 58-59).
+The Iranian garden is more than a green space for Iranians and is the original result of interaction between the mind and the life of Iranians in their natural environment and its beauty is firmly rooted in the initial Iranian concepts of nature and the landscape elements.
 It is a regular and organized space with an Iranian aesthetic attitude and is a combination of natural and artificial elements.
-The elements involved in creating space in Iranian gardens are quite stable including plants (fruitful and decorative), water (in the form of streams, pools, fountains, and lakes), palace, encircling wall, rectangular geometry and the garden street (the main axis).
-In spite of the man-made elements in the gardens, the existence of the natural elements of water and plant defines the garden and identifies it (Heidar Nattaj, 2010, 59).
+The elements involved in creating space in Iranian gardens are quite stable including plants (fruitful and decorative), water (in the form of streams, pools, fountains, and lakes), palaces, encircling walls, rectangular geometry, and the garden street (the main axis).
+In spite of the man-made elements in the gardens, the existence of the natural elements of water and plant defines the garden and identifies it.
 Accordingly, the aesthetics of the Iranian garden is dependent upon the overriding system among these elements that participates in the formation of the garden in various samples and proportions allowing for the climate, dimensions, and cultural context of the era.
 For a more clear understanding of how the Iranian gardens are formed, their constituent elements are described in the following and it will be investigated how and in what dimensions they play a role in creating beauty in them.

 Iranian garden is accompanied by architectural structures and there have been attempts to design and locate the buildings in a way that they enjoy the best landscapes.
-The octagonal design of most of the palaces is due to the fact that there is this possibility to observe some part of the garden landscape from every side of it (Fatemi, 2019, 7).
+The octagonal design of most of the palaces is due to the fact that there is the possibility to observe some part of the garden landscape from every side of it.
 The palace building enjoys equal physical properties mostly on four fronts.
-In most cases, the front which is excellent in terms of vision and landscape is selected as the main face of the building in which the porch is designed (Soltanzadeh, 1999, 58).
-Therefore, more than being resulted from artistic thought and specific architectural style, the architecture of the palaces of Iranian gardens have been designed as nature’s perspective and with the purpose of providing the most visual delight of the garden.
+In most cases, the front which is excellent in terms of vision and landscape is selected as the main face of the building in which the porch is designed.
+Therefore, more than being resulted from artistic thought and specific architectural style, the architecture of the palaces of Iranian gardens has been designed from nature’s perspective and with the purpose of providing the most visual delight of the garden.

 The Iranian garden is basically enclosed and is distinguished from its surrounding space.
 “The garden was not an open space and it was a land surrounded by walls the inside of which no one could see from the outside.
-To enter, we should first enter by Kaneh and then go into the vestibule or karyas or corridor […].
+To enter, we should first enter by Kaneh and then go into the vestibule or Karyas or corridor.
 If a building does not have an entrance, Pars is built against its doorway.
-Pars is a partition that blocks the vision from outside to the inside of the garden” (Pirnia, 2008, 431-432).
-The Iranian garden is mainly an enclosed space that distinguishes itself from its backgrounds.
+Pars is a partition that blocks the vision from the outside to the inside of the garden”.
+The Iranian garden is mainly an enclosed space that distinguishes itself from its background.
 “Everything is quiet inside the garden walls.
-The garden is a fixed point in the changing world; a plain of continuous and subtle changes that enjoys the exact balance through human design” (Khansari, Moghtader & Yavari, 2004, 19).
+The garden is a fixed point in the changing world; a plain of continuous and subtle changes that enjoys the exact balance through human design”.

-Most of the scholars consider the Iranian garden as a rectangular geometry with two perpendicular axes at the intersection of which, the palace is built (Mirfendereski, 2005, 10).
+Most of the scholars consider the Iranian garden as a rectangular geometry with two perpendicular axes at the intersection of which, the palace is built.
 This combination is the origin of the thought that connects the Iranian garden with the pattern of ‘Chahar Bagh’ which has recently been rejected.
-“Looking at Pasargad garden and many other Iranian gardens, we understand that ‘Chahar Bagh’ is not an Iranian pattern for creating gardens but we can assume it to be a specific pattern of Iranian garden” (Heidar Nattaj & Mansouri, 2009, 28-29).
-But, the recurring characters in the geometry of an Iranian garden in different countries is its rectangular shape and an existing main axis that forms a single-point perspective and shapes the main landscape of the garden.
-“This rectangular geometrical system has a kind of perfection and power in its form that is related to the meaning of garden” (Mansouri, 2019, 3).
-Among the diverse remaining samples of Iranian gardens designed on the basis of the uniaxial pattern are Shiraz Gulshan Garden, Dowlat Abad Garden of Yazd, Shahzadeh Mahan Garden, Elgoli Garden of Tabriz, Fin Garden of Kashan and Gadamgah Garden of Neyshabur.
+“Looking at Pasargad garden and many other Iranian gardens, we understand that ‘Chahar Bagh’ is not an Iranian pattern for creating gardens but we can assume it to be a specific pattern of Iranian garden”).
+But, the recurring characters in the geometry of an Iranian garden in different countries are its rectangular shape and an existing main axis that forms a single-point perspective and shapes the main landscape of the garden.
+“This rectangular geometrical system has a kind of perfection and power in its form that is related to the meaning of garden”.
+Among the diverse remaining samples of Iranian gardens designed on the basis of the uniaxial pattern are Shiraz Gulshan Garden, Dowlat Abad Garden of Yazd, Shahzadeh Mahan Garden, Elgoli Garden of Tabriz, Fin Garden of Kashan, and Gadamgah Garden of Neyshabur.

 • Diversity in Form